 Gastroenterology Tests and Procedures

-Find bowel obstructions or abscesses
+- Bowel obstructions or abscesses

-Find the source of bleeding
+- The source of bleeding

 You should let your doctor know if you have any allergies, particularly if you have had an allergic reaction to contrast materials or dyes before.